RuleGame/Rule-Game-game-data/README.md

 ## Rule Game `game-data`

-This Git repository serves as a place to store and track the experiment control filee, i.e. the game-data folders, for the Rule-Game server.
+This Git repository serves as a place to store and track the experiment control files, i.e. the game-data folders, for the Rule-Game server.

 ## Requirements